actris-cloudnet/rpgpy/README.md

 >>> header, data = read_rpg('rpg_file.LV0')
 ```

 By default, the data dictionary keys are taken from the RPG manual.
-Optionally, more explicit variable names can be chosen:
+Optionally, more explicit keys can be chosen:

 ```python
 >>> header, data = read_rpg('rpg_file.LV0', rpg_names=False)